fortrabbit/blog/php-8-0-12-update.md

 ---
 author: fl
 created: 2021-11-11
 published: true
-title:        "PHP 8.0.12"
+title: PHP 8.0.12
-excerpt:      "Changelog on new versions."
+excerpt: Changelog on new versions.
-lead:         "We are preparing to roll out PHP 8.0.12 to our platform.
-Here is a list with lots of numbers and dots."
+lead: We are preparing to roll out PHP 8.0.12 to our platform.
+Here is a list with lots of numbers and dots.
-image:        'php-8-0-12-poster.png'
+image: php-8-0-12-poster.png
-imagecredit:  ''
+imagecredit:
+tags:
+  - changelog
 ---